kartik033/insurance-fraud-pipeline/README.md

 An end-to-end data engineering pipeline that detects fraudulent insurance claims using rule-based flagging and machine learning scoring, built on AWS and Snowflake.
-"Orchestrated all 4 pipeline stages using AWS Step Functions with automatic retry logic, failure routing, and daily EventBridge scheduling — eliminating manual job triggers."
+"Orchestrated all 4 pipeline stages using AWS Step Functions with automatic retry logic, failure routing, and daily EventBridge scheduling,eliminating manual job triggers."

 ---